I2obiN/Java-Based-Password-Manager/README.md

 # PasswordRecoveryTool
-Java Password Recovery Tool for Chrome/Firefox/IE built on JNA and Win32Crypt functions
+Java Password Recovery Tool for Chrome/Firefox/IE built on JNA and Win32Crypt functions.
+Over time I might expand this to light OS password cracking.
+Need to do more research on Firefox and IE cracking first.
+I'm not responsible for how you use this tool.

 ## 19/09/2016